chrisanthropic/packer-debian2kali-ec2/README.md

 Run packer to create the AMI: `packer build kali.json`

 You now have a fully updated HVM Kali 1.1 AMI available in your AWS EC2 account.
 Create an instance with the AMI and SSH in with user `admin`.

+## AMI
+Or, if you trust us, you can use the public AMI we created with this repo: - ami-c45a71ac

+## Disclaimer
+You're free to use this code however you want but I'm not responsible for anything that happens as a result.
+Please see the license for more details.